kurttheviking/egreedy-js/README.md

 ```

 **Note:** Tests against stochastic methods (e.g. `Algorithm#select`) are inherently tricky to test with deterministic assertions.
 The approach here is to iterate across a semi-random set of conditions to verify that each run produces valid output.
 As a result, each test suite run encounters slightly different execution state.
 In the future, the test suite should be expanded to include a more robust test of the distribution's properties &ndash; though because of the number of runs required, should be triggered with an optional flag.

-### Contribute

-PRs are welcome!
-For bugs, please include a failing test which passes when your PR is applied.
-[Travis CI](https://travis-ci.org/kurttheviking/softmax-js) provides on-demand testing for commits and pull requests.